ColdFusionX/Information-Security-Policy/InformationSecurity_Policy.md

 4. Word or number pattern like aaabbb, qwerty, zyxwvuts, 123321, etc.
 5. Any of the above spelled backwards.
 6. Any of the above preceded or followed by a digit (e.g., secret1, 1secret).
-7. The words “Organisation”, “<Location>”, or any derivation.
+7. The words “Organisation”, “Location”, or any derivation.
 - Try to create passwords that can be easily remembered.
 One way to do this is create a password based on a song title, affirmation, or other phrase.

 ### Protective Measures